 We are bringing South Carolina’s premier researchers together to assist in developing cutting edge, new technologies for the food, feed and agribusiness world.
-Our Co-Directors of Research are working to connect agribusiness challenges with South Carolina higher education researchers to create new solutions and technologies.
-The team will work to ensure safety of food and agricultural products, to promote environmentally sound practices, and to develop new market opportunities for the South Carolina agricultural industry.
+Our Director of Research is working to connect agribusiness challenges with South Carolina higher education researchers to create new solutions and technologies.
+She will work to ensure safety of food and agricultural products, to promote environmentally sound practices, and to develop new market opportunities for the South Carolina agricultural industry.

 Agribusiness Development Grants

 Every year, federal and state grant money that could assist agribusiness entrepreneurs goes left undiscovered and unutilized.
-The ACRE Agribusiness Development Grants program is working with an agribusiness consulting firm in Aiken, SC to connect South Carolina applicants with appropriate grant opportunities in the areas of:
+The ACRE Agribusiness Development Grants program has working with an agribusiness consulting firm in Aiken, SC to create a comprehensive guide to agribusiness grants.

 SC Farm Link